Homosexuality and Methodism: African Methodist Episcopal Church

+African Methodist Episcopal Zion Church

+The African Methodist Episcopal Zion Church opposes homosexuality, with church leaders citing Genesis 1&2, 19:1-9; Leviticus 18:22, 20:13; 1 Corinthians 6:9; Romans 1:26-27; and 1 Timothy 1:10 as support for this position.
+At its 1996 Quadrennial Conference, the African Methodist Episcopal Zion Church declared homosexuality and same-sex marriages to be “morally wrong.”

 Allegheny Wesleyan Methodist Connection

 The Allegheny Wesleyan Methodist Connection, in its Discipline, teaches in ¶44:

 ¶340 outlines the consequences for clergymen engaged in homosexual activity:

 Argentine Evangelical Methodist Church

 The church, also called the Evangelical Methodist Church in Argentina, allows each congregation to make its own position.
 The church has stated that they have "given, on a national level, freedom so that each congregation accompany...these couples.
 We permit freedom of action in order to bless them".

 Bible Methodist Connection of Churches

 The Bible Methodist Connection of Churches, in its Discipline, states in ¶42 that:

 In ¶44, it further states that:

 ¶45 of the Discipline of the Bible Methodist Connection of Churches specifically prohibits its clergymen from officiating at same-sex marriages.

+Christian Methodist Episcopal Church

+The Christian Methodist Episcopal Church opposes homosexuality, with church leaders citing Genesis 1&2, 19:1-9; Leviticus 18:22, 20:13; 1 Corinthians 6:9; Romans 1:26-27; and 1 Timothy 1:10 as support for this position.

 Church of the Nazarene

-The Church of the Nazarene, a Methodist/Holiness denomination, teaches that marriage is only defined for heterosexual couples.
+The Church of the Nazarene, a Methodist denomination aligned with the holiness movement, teaches that marriage is only defined for heterosexual couples.
 As such, the denomination does not allow same-gender marriages.